MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-databricks-hindex.md

    Press the **SHIFT + ENTER** keys to run the code in this block.

-   You have now extracted MAG data from Azure Storage into Azure Databricks and created temporary views to use later.
+   You have now extracted MAG data from Azure Storage into Azure Databricks.

 ## Compute author h-index